aaronkwhite/aaronkwhite.github.com/_posts/2012-04-02-bootstrap-illustrator-template.md

 ### UPDATE
 With Bootstrap 3.0 soon to be released I have moved the 2.x version of the Bootstrap Illustrator Template over to Layer Vault.
-You can find the 3.0 release with all it's sexiness and the overhauled Grid here: [Twitter][5]
+You can find the 3.0 release with all it's sexiness and the overhauled Grid here: ['Bootstrap 3 Illustrator Template'][5]

 This design template was created to help designers jumpstart their [Bootstrap][1] projects.
 Recently I’ve found myself relying on the many great features of Bootstrap when designing apps and have become growingly frustrated with having to create the default grid in Illustrator & Photoshop from scratch… I was very surprised to see that Bootstrap templates don’t already exist, so I created this one and am sharing it with the world.
 The grid layout is based on the default 12 column grid released in the 2.0 version of [Bootstrap][1].